-We'll use this image from PhotoDune as a reference, and focus on the cup handle.
+We'll use this image from PhotoDune (no longer available) as a reference, and focus on the cup handle.

 If you were to start by tracing the outline of the handle, then going to the Object menu to Create Gradient Mesh, the results would be unwieldy.
 You'd spend way too much time trying to wrangle the mesh lines into place and adjust the color.
 The mesh lines that hang outside the shape won't prevent your illustration from printing or exporting, but they're a huge hassle to work with.
 As you can see, simply using Create Gradient Mesh is not a workable solution.